daskos/mentor/README.md

 class CustomScheduler(QueueScheduler):

     def on_update(self, driver, status):
         """You can hook on the events defined in the Scheduler interface.

-        They're just more conveniantly named methods for the basic mesos.interface functions but this is how you can add some custom logic to your framework in an easy manner.""" super(CustomScheduler, self).on_update(driver, status)
+        They're just more conveniantly named methods for the basic mesos.interface functions but this is how you can add some custom logic to your framework in an easy manner.
+        """
+        super(CustomScheduler, self).on_update(driver, status)
         print(status.state)